Red Flag Warning

 Summary

-Maximum discharge along the river is currently at the Sugar River Near Brodhead reporting a streamflow rate of 334 cfs.
-However, the streamgauge with the highest stage along the river is the Sugar River At West Claremont with a gauge stage of 1.45 ft.
+Maximum discharge along the river is currently at the Sugar River Near Brodhead reporting a streamflow rate of 342 cfs.
+This is also the highest stage along the Sugar River, with a gauge stage of 1.51 ft at this location.
 This river is monitored from 2 different streamgauging stations along the Sugar River, the highest being situated at an altitude of 780 ft, the Sugar River Near Brodhead.

 River Details